+The flagship telescope at NRAO Green Bank is the enormous Robert C. Byrd Green Bank Telescope.
 This amazing telescope has an observation surface that measures 100 meters by 110 meters (328 feet by 361) feet).
 It can be turned in any direction, allowing it to point at any area of the sky.
-The telescope weighs an astonishing 16 million pounds.
+The telescope weighs an astonishing 17 million pounds.

 Visitors can take a narrated bus tour of the telescope area.
 The tour takes you into a wide green valley that is studded with telescopes of all sizes.
-As you drive toward the Robert C. Byrd Green Bank Telescope, you'll hear about the various groups that use the telescopes – everyone from college students to professional astronomers – all conducting research to enhance our knowledge of the universe.
+As you drive toward the Robert C. Byrd Green Bank Telescope, you will hear about the various groups that use the telescopes – everyone from college students to professional astronomers – all conducting research to enhance our knowledge of the universe.